 ADDITIONAL NONFUNCTIONAL REQUIREMENTS

-PERFORMANCE

-Describe the requirement here.
+PORTABILITY

+Since the ultimate goal is to develop a mobile application, there is a requirement that the application should perform the same (i.e., performance, speed) on any mobile device (iOS/Android, phone/tablet).

 SECURITY

 This application is heavily dependent on personal individual data to achieve its functional requirements.
 For this reason, there is a substantial focus on data security and privacy.
 All data access must be authenticated, and all secure user data must be encrypted.
+Some data elements, such as disaster identification, engaged personnel will be accessible for add/edit by admin users only.

 ACCESSIBILITY

-In the first scope of this application, multi-language availability will be provided.
+In the first release of this application, multi-language availability will not be provided.
 The choice of multiple languages will be essential in ensuring that this product will be able to serve its purpose of assisting in triage and rapid treatment regardless of region or population.

+CAPACITY

+The capacity of a system refers to the amount of storage it offers.
+The StaRT application will be originally developed using MySQL localized database.
+As more users have access to this application, we will research the possibility of having an IaaS (infrastructure as a service) cloud computing service model in which computing resources are hosted in a public, private, or hybrid cloud.

 APPENDICES